ESMG/gridtools/source/tutorials/jupyterMOM6.rst

     MINIMUM_DEPTH, are specified.
 If these are not specified, these default to a depth of zero (0.0) meters.
 For more details, see :py:func:`~gridtools.gridutils.GridUtils.makeSoloMosaic`.

+    NOTE: The behavior of ``makeSoloMosaic`` will automatically adjust creation of exchange files.
+This is especially evident when the land mask does not contain any land mask points.

 .. _examine-the-topography-grid: